 - Patent.
 The PRC Patent Law is basically the only piece of PRC legislation that explicitly allows parallel import: Article 69.1 expressly states that any use, offer for sale, sale or import of patented products or products produced through patented process which have already been sold by the patent owner or licensee does not constitute patent infringement.

 - Trademark.
 In terms of trademark protection, PRC law does not explicitly address the issue of whether parallel import is allowed or not.
 Some court decisions have followed the principle of international exhaustion – that the first sale of the goods to a purchaser abroad exhausts the trademark right in China when certain conditions are satisfied (once the trademark rights are exhausted, the registered trademarks owner will no longer have the right to prevent the importation or distribution of the relevant goods); whilst other courts ruled that the first sale of the trademarked goods must occur within China.

-Parallel import is not an urgent issue for the drug industry in China, because MNCs must participate in the tender for supplying drugs to public hospitals (which account for a majority share in China’s drug market, especially for prescription drugs) through their national exclusive distributor in China, which effectively precludes any other parallel importers from supplying drugs to public hospitals.
-On the other hand, pharmaceutical companies can also limit or prevent parallel import by controlling the supply chain, for example, the agreements between a pharmaceutical company and its distributors may contain clauses on territorial limitations and non-competing obligations; importers in China may also request for an exclusive distribution right and ask the drug or devices manufacturers to take actions to prevent parallel import.
+Parallel import is not an urgent issue for the drug industry in China, because multinational corporations must participate in the tender process for supplying drugs to public hospitals (which account for a majority share in China’s drug market, especially for prescription drugs) through their national exclusive distributor in China, which effectively precludes any other parallel importers from supplying drugs to public hospitals.
+On the other hand, pharmaceutical companies can also rein in or prevent parallel importing by controlling the supply chain – for example, the agreements between a pharmaceutical company and its distributors may contain clauses on territorial limitations and non-competing obligations; importers in China may also request an exclusive distribution right and ask the drug or devices’ manufacturers to take actions to prevent parallel import.